-Clear differences in the circulation around the anomaly can be seen in Figure 14Figure 15A and Figure 15Figure 16.
-The thinner intrusion (100km width) in Figure 14Figure 15-A1 results in a decrease in the maximum mid-tropospheric meridional

-- 515 velocities compared to the standard configuration (8m.s-1 compared to 11m.s-1 in Experiment 0). -much weaker circulation than the standard configuration (Experiment 0, Figure 15-A2) with maximum meridional velocities of 8m.s-1 (compared to 11m.s-1 in Experiment 0).
-Conversely, stronger an increase in the maximum mid-tropospheric meridional velocities compared to the standard configuration (15m.s-1 compared to 11m.s-1 in Experiment 0), eyelonic circulation is induced around the broader anomaly with a maximum meridional velocity of 15m.s-1.
-The core of the cyclonic circulation is also-augmented by the breadth - 520 of the intrusion.
-The thinner intrusion width changes results in a change in the geometry of the resultant jet core which appears thinner and shorter jet core around the thinner anomaly, whilst the broader anomaly results in a visibly extends the core both verticallybroader and longer and horizontally jet core, affecting almost the entire cross-sectional domain.
-Although stronger velocities are observed in the troposphere as a result of broader intrusions, the mid-tropospheric relative vorticity increases sharply for broader intrusions (Figure 15).
-The larger magnitude relative vorticities induced by thinner intrusions are the result of the circulation, even though with lower velocity, being confined to a smaller horizontal region around the anomaly. - The enhanced circulation can also be seen in the minimum cross-sectional relative vorticity associated with different intrusions in Figure 16.
+Clear differences in the circulation around the anomaly can be seen in Figure 15A and Figure 16.
+The thinner intrusion (100km width) in Figure 15-A1 results in a much weaker circulation than the standard configuration (Experiment 0, Figure 15-A2) with maximum meridional velocities of 8m.s-1 (compared to 11m.s-1 in Experiment 0).
+Conversely, stronger cyclonic circulation is induced around the broader anomaly with a maximum meridional velocity of 15m.s-1.
+The core of the cyclonic circulation is also augmented by the breadth of the intrusion.
+The thinner intrusion results in a thinner and shorter jet core around the anomaly, whilst the broader anomaly extends the core both vertically and horizontally, affecting almost the entire cross-sectional domain.
+The enhanced circulation can also be seen in the minimum cross-sectional relative vorticity associated with different intrusions in Figure 16.
 The minimum cross-sectional relative vorticity data clearly shows a decrease in the intensity of the mid-level cyclogenetic forcing around the anomaly.
-The increase in the minimum cross-sectional relative vorticity with increasing width of the anomaly is exponentially increasing from over 1x10-4s-2 to 3x10-5s-2. - 530 The width of the intrusion is also important to surface parameters.
-The thinner intrusion results in a reduction in the cyclonic rotation of cyclogenetic foreing as shown by the induced surface relative vorticity in both Figure 14 and Figure 15.
-The surface pressure field additionally responds to the width of the intrusion.
-The thinner PV intrusion shallower results in a shallower surface pressure anomaly with a surface anomaly of 1hPa induced by the thinner intrusion (compared to 3hPa in the control experiment), with no discernible closed circulation, a much lower central surface pressure (1hPa) and a decrease in the - 535 magnitude of relative vorticity (Figure 15-B1).
-Conversely, the broader intrusion induces a deeper surface pressure anomaly (to 8hPa from 3hPa).
-Figure 15 shows that the surface pressure minimum decreases quasi-linearly with linear increasing PV anomaly width.
-Enhanced surface cyclonic rotation is also induced by the broader PV anomaly with increases in the surface relative vorticity.
+The increase in the minimum cross-sectional relative vorticity with increasing width of the anomaly is exponentially increasing from over $1x10^{-4}s^{-2}$ to $3x10^{-5}s^{-2}$.

+The width of the intrusion is also important to surface parameters.
+The thinner intrusion results in a reduction of cyclogenetic forcing with no discernible closed circulation, a much lower central surface pressure (1hPa) and a decrease in the magnitude of relative vorticity (Figure 15-B1).
 The broader intrusion however enhances cyclogenetic forcing at the surface compared to Experiment 0.
 Doubling the breadth of the intrusions results in a much deeper surface low pressure (8hPa deeper than Experiment 0).
-Figure - 540 16 shows that the surface pressure minimum decreases quasi-linearly with increasing PV anomaly width.
-The differences Decreases in the relative vorticity on the surface are however much less significant compared to the deepening experiments conducted in Experiments 1 and 2.
-Only a slight decrease in the minimum relative vorticity on the surface is discernablediscernible between the thin and broad scenarios (Figure 15).
+Figure 16 shows that the surface pressure minimum decreases quasi-linearly with increasing PV anomaly width.
+The differences in the relative vorticity on the surface are however much less significant.
+Only a slight decrease in the minimum relative vorticity on the surface is discernable between the thin and broad scenarios (Figure 16).

-Figure 1415: Same as in Figure 7Figure 8 but with variable anomaly radial widths such that the height of the stratospheric intrusions AGL are similar from a constant dynamical tropopause depth of 12500m.
+Figure 15: Same as in Figure 8 but with variable anomaly radial widths such that the height of the stratospheric intrusions AGL are similar from a constant dynamical tropopause depth of 12500m.
 The thinner intrusion is created by an anomaly with a 100km radial width (row 1) whilst the broader intrusion is created by a 400km radial width (row 3).
 Experiment 0 (200km radial width) is provided in row 2 for convenience and comparison.

-Figure 1516: Same as in Figure 8Figure 9 but for Experiment 5 (varying anomaly radial width experiments)
+Figure 16: Same as in Figure 9 but for Experiment 5 (varying anomaly radial width experiments)

-4 Discussion and conclusion
+475 4 Discussion and conclusion